Maury Maverick: Later years

 After the war, he practiced law in San Antonio.

 Personal life, and death

 Maverick was a cousin of congressmen Abram Poindexter Maury and John W. Fishburne of Virginia and nephew of congressman James Luther Slayden of Texas, who married Ellen (Maury) at a Maury home called Piedmont in Charlottesville, Virginia, now part of the University of Virginia.
 They are related to Matthew Fontaine Maury, Dabney Herndon Maury, and the early and prominent Fontaine, Dabney, Brooke, Minor, Mercer, Herndon, Slaughter, and Slayden families of Virginia, Tennessee, and Texas.

 He married Terrell Louise Dobbs and had a daughter and a son, San Antonio newspaper editorialist Maury Maverick, Jr. (who died in 2003 at the age of 82).

+Terrell Fontaine "Terrellita" Maverick who died in 2021 at the age of 95.

 Maverick died on June 7, 1954.
 His widow later married the distinguished Texas author and historian Walter Prescott Webb.